Summer Company 2021

 & Assistant Costume Designer, Mariana Sandoval-Angel

-During 9 weeks, we will rehearse in-person under safe and responsible social-distancing measures as much as possible and we will also resort to digital platforms to collaborate, devise, and create new and existing Frog in Hand repertoire.
-We have the privilege to be working with fellow guest artists: Noelle Hamlyn, Andrew Gaboury, Clay and Paper Theatre, Bridges Festival, and Stories in the Woods artists.
-The Summer Company will be mentored in site specific performance, voice work and fitness training, character building, clowning, fusion dance, Boxe Boxe, score and movement exploration, research and development, and more.
+From June to August 2021 for 9 weeks, we rehearsed in-person under safe and dilligent social-distancing measures as much as possible and resorted to digital platforms to collaborate, devise, and create new and existing Frog in Hand repertoire.
+We had the privilege to work with fellow guest artists: Noelle Hamlyn, Andrew Gaboury, Clay and Paper Theatre, Bridges Festival, and Stories in the Woodsinternational guest artists.
+The Summer Company was mentored in site specific performance, voice work and fitness training, character building, clowning, fusion dance, martial arts, score and movement exploration, research and development, and more.
+The Summer Company members collaborated and advised on creating Caretakers, a mobile puppet squad show inspired by Clay and Paper, and performed in Stories in the Woods, the remount of the acclaimed 2019 premiere of Frog in Hand's largest site-specific production to date.

-The Summer Company is graciously funded by the Canada Summer Jobs, The City of Mississauga, Port Credit Community Foundation, and the Hazel McCallion Foundation.
+The Summer Company was graciously funded by the Canada Summer Jobs, The City of Mississauga, Port Credit Community Foundation, and the Hazel McCallion Foundation.
 We thank them for their continued support!

 Consider supporting us on Ko-Fi.
 All proceeds go back to our programming.
 Thank you for your support of emerging artists!